MHYpony/Online-Judge/README.md

 1.Download Tomcat，nginx，configure the nginx.conf in conf folder.

-2.Put the onlinejudge folder in disk C
+2.Put the onlinejudge folder in disk C.

 3.Build a java web project in Eclipse or any java IDE you like, and put spring-config.xml and web.xml in Webcontent folder.